-You can have your soil checked by an arborist and get recommendations on how to improve its health.
-It’s also important to feed your trees with slow-release fertilizer to give them the nutrients they need to fend off pests and difficult weather conditions.
+You can have your soil checked by scheduling an arborist consultation and get recommendations on how to improve its health.
+It's also important to feed your trees with slow-release fertilizer to give them the nutrients they need to fend off pests and difficult weather conditions.

 Tree Maintenance - Watering in Hot Weather